 Insurance claim, if applicable

-If the demand letter is being used for insurance claims, details about the claim should be outlined in the demand letter template.
+If the demand letter is being used for insurance claims, details about the claim should be outlined in the template.
 Details such as the claim number, date of incident, amount requested, type of claim, etc., can be included.

 NSF check, if applicable

 A demand letter notifying a debtor of a non-sufficient funds check should provide details about the NSF check.
-Such details include check number, amount, bank name, and purpose of the check.
+Such details include the check number, amount, bank name, and purpose of the check.
 You can also request reimbursement of postage and bank fees in such a case.

 Stop payment, if applicable